The Making of Shipwreck Adventures Home

 Minnesota Children’s Museum is known for play.
 And there’s so much thought that goes into every detail of our exhibits that most people don’t ever see.
 Our experiences team is constantly looking for new ways to engage kids and make their experience even better.
 So when the museum decided to invest in creating a brand-new permanent exhibit at the museum, the team jumped right in.

-We spoke with Mary Weiland, senior exhibit developer and the project lead for the new Shipwreck Adventures exhibit, about why the museum is adding a new exhibit, how she came up with the concept and what visitors can expect once it opens to the public.
+We spoke with Mary Weiland, senior exhibit developer and the project lead for the new Shipwreck Adventures exhibit, about why the museum decided to add a new exhibit, how she came up with the concept and what visitors will find when they come explore.

 Why are you adding a new permanent exhibit now?
 And where is it going to go?